Vancouver Coal Company

 We wet all our tamping.

 I was working in coal on that day and came off my shift at 2 P.M.
 The mine the day I worked was in the same condition as our previous days.
 I do not know whether the mine or that portion of the mine had been watered.
 I heard no complaints of gas that day at all from anybody.
-I cannot say whether it was [name ?]
-Churchill or James [name ?] who was [priorman?] on my shift that day.
+I cannot say whether it was George Churchill or James Price who was foreman on my shift that day.
 I knew Andrew [name ?].
-He was priorman on the afternoon shift.
+He was foreman on the afternoon shift.
 I have worked on his shift and so far as I know he was a careful man and always attentive to his duties.

 To a Juryman

-The roof alluded to by me as having been [?] to contain gas was the roof of the diagonal w new slope.
+The roof alluded to by me as having been reported to contain gas was the roof of the diagonal or new slope.